20 Examples of Wearables and IoT Disrupting Healthcare

 A wearable device worn on the neck helps to protect the brain from sports traumas and concussions.
 The concussions are caused by the movement of the brain inside the skull.
 Such sharp movements can cause structural brain changes and long-term damage that affects brain function.
 The Q-Collar uses the body’s physiology to stabilize the brain inside the skull by slightly constricting the jugular vein in the neck.
 This pressure increases the blood volume inside the skull and helps to decrease brain movement and avoid a concussion.

-It’s not only about strong hits to the head that leads to a concussion.
-Small, repeated hits, which are called subconcussive hits can affect brain function and result in structural changes in the brain.
+It’s not only about solid hits to the head that leads to a concussion.
+Tiny, repeated hits, called subconcussive hits, can affect brain function and result in structural changes in the brain.
 The wearable Q-Collar can protect from forceful movement in the brain.

 4. Sensors for stroke patients

-Electromyography (EMG) sensors are used to measure muscle movements that help the rehabilitation of prosthetic patients and patients after a stroke.
+Electromyography (EMG) sensors measure muscle movements that help rehabilitate prosthetic patients and patients after a stroke.
 In particular, EMG sensors help to self-monitor and strengthen muscle conditions by measuring the activity associated with muscle contractions.
-These sensors are wireless and non-invasive and can also assess nerve condition and muscle response in the injured tissues.
+These wireless and non-invasive sensors can also assess nerve condition and muscle response in the injured tissues.

-There is Intelligent Asthma Monitoring wearable technology that can forecast, in advance, oncoming asthma attacks before the patient wearing the device even notices the asthma symptoms.
+Intelligent Asthma Monitoring wearable technology can forecast, in advance, oncoming asthma attacks before the patient wearing the device even notice the asthma symptoms.

-People suffering from movement disorders and Parkinon’s disease can use Apple Watch to measure and record dyskinetic symptoms and tremors.
-The Apple Watch app monitors the severity of the symptoms and helps patients to plan their activities around the symptom patterns.
-The Apple Watch Health app helps to evaluate patient response to medication and track the disease progression.
+People suffering from movement disorders and Parkinson’s disease can use Apple Watch to measure and record dyskinetic symptoms and tremors.
+The Apple Watch app monitors the symptoms’ severity and helps patients plan their activities around the symptom patterns.
+The Apple Watch Health app helps evaluate patient medication response and track the disease progression.

 7. Coagulation monitoring

-A recently developed Bluetooth enabled coagulation system enables patients to check how quickly their blood clots in real-time.
-They do self testing and the results are transmitted to their healthcare providers and they don’t need to visit the clinic regularly as they did before, and, the patients can also add comments when the results are transmitted.
+A recently developed Bluetooth-enabled coagulation system enables patients to check how quickly their blood clots are in real-time.
+They do self-testing, and the results are transmitted to their healthcare providers.
+They don’t need to visit the clinic regularly as they did before, and the patients can also add comments when the results are transmitted.
 The device also acts as a reminder to the patient to do the self-test and also issues a warning when the results are not within the target range.

 8. Depression monitored through an app

-Depression is one illness that is mostly abstract compared to other physiological disorders.
-But recent developments in the Internet Age makes it more measurable and preventable.
+Depression is an illusive condition compared to other physiological disorders.
+Its symptoms are hard to be captured.
+However, recent Internet-age developments make it more measurable and preventable.

 An Apple Watch app has been developed to monitor and assess patients with Major Depressive Disorder (MDD).
-An exploratory study was conducted recently wherein participants used the app daily to monitor their mood and cognition.
-While it has not been launched for widespread use, it showed the potential for wearable technology to evaluate the effects of depression in real time.
-The app also gives data that provides insight into the still abstract world of mental illness and encourages more meaningful professional conversation about it.
+An exploratory study was recently conducted wherein participants used the app daily to monitor their mood and cognition.
+While it has not been launched for widespread use, it showed the potential for wearable technology to evaluate the effects of depression in real-time.
+The app also gives data that provides insight into the still abstract world of mental illness and encourages more meaningful professional conversations about it.

 9. Smart contact lenses

-Medical smart contact lenses are an ambitious venture in the Internet of Things (IoT) context, in the sense that not much development has been achieved in this medical field.
+Medical smart contact lenses are an ambitious venture in the Internet of Things (IoT) context.
+Not much development has been achieved in this medical field.

-One of the few success stories for wearable devices here, is about noninvasive smart contact lens which automatically record changes in eye dimensions.
-There is also a warning that this ocular deterioration can lead to glaucoma, if left untreated.
-This technology is now CE marked and FDA approved for marketing and sale in Europe and the USA.
+One of the few success stories for wearable devices is about noninvasive smart contact lenses that automatically record eye dimension changes.
+There is also a warning that this ocular deterioration can lead to glaucoma if left untreated.
+This technology is now CE-marked and FDA-approved for marketing and sale in Europe and the USA.
 It is also approved for sale in Japan.

 10. Monitoring medical adherence